dynatrace-oss/barista/src/lib/tree-table/README.md

 ## Description

 The `<dt-tree-table>` provides the functionality of a tree displayed in a grid/table.
 The api is very similar to the `<dt-table>` component.
 You define the different columns and rows and choose which columns should be rendered inside each row.
-It is also possible to have multiple different row templates that can be switched when a row should have a special behavior e.g. a show more row for lazily loading more rows.
+It is also possible to have multiple different row templates that can be switched when a row should have a special behavior e.g. a show more row for lazy loading more rows.

 ## Usage